mliarakos/spark-typed-ops/README.md

 val df2 = ds.select("id", "name")
 ```

 The first approach using `map` maintains type-safety, but incurs object overhead.
-The second approach using `select` uses unsafe string column names, but avoids object overhead.
-The object overhead can be seen by examining the explain plan of each approach.

-For the first approach:
+The columns are derived from type-safe access of the user object.
+However, as shown in the explain plan, the user object must be deserialized to be used by the function and the resulting tuple must be serialized:

 ```
 == Physical Plan ==